 And LCD screens in those sizes and ratios are everywhere now from OEMs, because laptops.
 So everybody keeps trying to make tablets at those larger sizes because IT CAN’T MISS AM I RIGHT?
 Except every time it’s the same plan, it’s the same plan, and everybody ends up on fire and dumping these things.

-So the trick is to find something in that little red bar, at the end of the too-heavy, too-big-for-normal-people 13-14″ downslope-of-heaviness while still in the awesome-for-sheetmusic range of musician happiness, all at the right oh-shit-this-was-a-bad-idea-get-rid-of-
+So the trick is to find something in that little red bar, at the end of the too-heavy, too-big-for-normal-people 13-14″ downslope-of-heaviness while still in the awesome-for-sheetmusic range of musician happiness, all at the right oh-shit-this-was-a-bad-idea-get-rid-of-these-things price range.

 There’ve been a few qualifying tablets floating around pretty much constantly since I saw Tony’s, all from one or another GeneroMaker, but they’ve all been too junky for one reason or another.
 Bad screens, bad battery life, double-digit DOA rates, whatever.